Empirical Bayes in Bayesian learning: understanding a common practice: Limit behavior of the MMLE

-\end{itemize} Obviously the first case is a special case of the second corresponding to the partition $(\{j\}, j\in [K_0], \{K_0+1, \cdots , K\}) $.
-In \cite{r+m2011} it is shown that if the prior on $\theta$ has the following form:

-with $\lambda>0$ and under regularity assumptions on the model, then if $\lambda<d_0/2$, {where $d_0$ is defined in (\ref{model:mixt})}, the posterior distribution concentrates on the configuration 1. above, while if $\lambda>d_0/2$ then the posterior concentrates on the configuration 2. (merging of components).
-The choice of $\lambda$ still remains an imprecise issue since for finite $n$ it is not clear which value in the range $\lambda < d_0/2$ should be chosen.
-It is therefore of interest to investigate if selecting $\lambda$ as maximizing the marginal likelihood would provide a reasonable answer.
-In particular can we describe the asymptotic behaviour of $\hat \lambda_n$ in this case?
-Does it correspond also to a oracle value for the prior distribution?
+with $\lambda>0$, and under regularity assumptions on the model, then if $\lambda<d_0/2$, where $d_0$ is defined in \eqref{model:mixt}, the posterior distribution concentrates on the emptying extra-components configuration, while, if $\lambda>d_0/2$, then the posterior concentrates on the merging-components configuration.
+As noted in Section \ref{sec:intro}, the choice of $\lambda$ still remains an imprecise issue since for finite $n$ it is not clear which value in the range $0 < \lambda < d_0/2$ should be chosen.
+It is therefore of interest to investigate if selecting $\lambda$ by maximizing the marginal likelihood would provide a reasonable answer, notably since $\lambda$ governs the prior on the underlying clustering structure of the data.
+The Dirichlet distribution on the mixture weights induces a probability law on such a clustering structure (or random partition), and in particular on the random number $H_n$ of nonempty clusters in $n$ observations from $f_\theta$: